storj/storj/README.md

 All of our code for Storj v3 is open source.
 Have a code change you think would make Storj better?
 Please send a pull request along!
 Make sure to sign our [Contributor License Agreement (CLA)](https://docs.google.com/forms/d/e/1FAIpQLSdVzD5W8rx-J_jLaPuG31nbOzS8yhNIIu4yHvzonji6NeZ4ig/viewform) first.
 See our [license section](#license) for more details.

-Have comments, or bug reports?
+Have comments or bug reports?
 Want to propose a PR before hand-crafting it?
 Jump on to our [Rocketchat](https://community.storj.io) and join the [#dev channel](https://community.storj.io/channel/dev) to say hi to the developer community and to talk to the Storj core team.

-Want to vote on or suggest a new features?
+Want to vote on or suggest new features?
 Post it on [ideas.storj.io](https://ideas.storj.io).

 ### Issue tracking and roadmap